hsxyl/CustomDelegation/README.md

 any third-party wallet can interact with the InternetComputer!)
 This project is for instructional use.
 Developers can modify the code themselves to better adapt it to their projects.
 You can use [js-sdk](https://github.com/Shuaige1234567/CustomDelegation-js-sdk) as a JavaScript npm dependency to interact with custom delegation canister.

+### Custom Delegation
+The Rust file within the custom delegation package contains the core code for delegating identity verification and authorization to Metamask accounts using certified variables.
+The operational mechanism involves initial validation of the Metamask signature, recovering the public key and address from the signature.
+Subsequently, a seed is computed from the address using a sha256 hash, and this seed is then certified to generate a delegation identity.
+Please note that the direct sha256 calculation of the seed from the address in this source code is not secure.
+Prior to usage, it's recommended to add a random number to the address to mitigate potential security issues.
+The specific requirements for the random number are not defined.
+### Types
+The "Types" directory contains data structures that are compatible with Internet Identity.
+### Validator
+The "Validator" directory contains code for validating MetaMask Personal Sign.